How to Theme Your Eightly

 What is a Themed Eightly?

-A themed Eightly is a list shaped by a gentle focus — something that gives context to your choices.
+Something that gives context to your choices.
 You still write up to eight tasks, but instead of writing whatever’s in your head, you write what fits the shape of the day.

 Why Use a Theme?